-Robert Krausz: The Role of the Subconscious
+Robert Krausz, The role of the subconscious

-I first learned of Robert Krausz through a letter in Club 3000-a publication that consists largely of letters written by subscribers who share an interest in trading.
+If its learned of Robert Krausz through a letter in Club 3000-a publication that consists largely of letters written by subscribers who share an interest in trading.
 The trader who wrote the letter described how a set of subliminal tapes he had purchased from Robert Krausz, a member of the British Hypnotist Examiners Council, had improved his trading immensely.
 I was intrigued.